Oren-H/GradeRecorder/README.md

 ## Value

 This app adds an exciting dimension to student life, offering a mix of strategy, competition, and fun.
 It takes the typical school experience to a new level, making every aspect of Harvard-Westlake life a potential bet.
+Also, it may add more ethical value as detailed at the end of this document.

 ## Competition